-Especially with my youngest at home.
+With my youngest at home and with my older daughter at home, sometimes my need for routine and structure greatly increases.
+But, it’s also unpredictable.
 During the summer months, she prefers to spend as much time outdoors as possible.
 And while I would love to take more time off, there are times that I need to do my work.

 So how can work at home moms benefit from these time management tips?

 Is there really such a thing as work/life balance for work at home moms?

 Well, a lot of it has to do with finding the ideal work/life balance.
 That may depend on how many children you have and how old they are.
 Regardless of that though, you should know that you are going to need to take breaks.